 Earthenware does not tend to shrink significantly between its wet and its fired states, although some mild shrinkage can be expected.

-The most commonly recognized form of earthenware is terracotta, including the pots you house plants in.
+The most commonly recognized form of earthenware is terracotta.
 You might even have some around your house.
 The orange or red coloring to these clay pots is due to the higher amount of iron oxide found in the clay.
+This is my favorite terracotta clay on Amazon.

 Features of earthenware: